NoviceNerd1/About-Me/README.md

 About ME
 # About Me

-Hello there! 👋 I'm [Your Name], a passionate [Your Profession/Field] with a love for coding and continuous learning.
+Hello there! 👋 I'm NoviceNerd1 aka Rishi Singh, a passionate AI ML Enthusiast with a love for coding and continuous learning.
 Here's a glimpse into my world of technology:

 ## 👨‍💻 About Me